springernature/frontend-playbook/javascript/house-style.md

 This approach is:

 - Easy to read and intuitive.
-- Standards compliant (ES2015 module syntax - import and exports).
+- Standards compliant (ES2015 module syntax - import and export).
 - Adherent to clean code practices as the `main.js` file only becomes an orchestrator, and it is kept free of logic.
 It has one job, which is to invoke other smaller modules.
 - Useful for unit testing as the small isoloated modules are easy to test.